 Don't hire just anyone with a chain saw and a pickup truck.
 Here are some tips:

 A tree service professional cuts down a 100-foot fir tree in a Washington homeowner's backyard.
 Removing the tree took two days and cost $5,000.
-(Photo courtesy of Ann Brokaw).
+(Photo courtesy of Angie's List member Ann B.)

 Decide what you need: Figure out what type of work you need done – trimming service only or do you have dead trees that need to be removed?
 The most important thing to look for is low hanging or dead limbs that can fall under the weight of severe storms.
 Low-hanging limbs can provide easy access to your attic for squirrels and other pests.